fadymas/tip-calculator-app-main/README.md

 ### What I learned

-I learned how to build I learned how to build responsive layouts that adapt to different screen sizes, fetch data from APIs, work with JSON, and implement skeleton loading for better user experience.
+I learned how to build I learned how to build responsive layouts that adapt to different screen sizes

 ### Useful resources